 Voltage is output at two frequencies simultaneously: dc to 1 Hz (the low-frequency output) and dc to 500 Hz (high-frequency output).

 For application flexibility, DC motor torquemeters are offered in flanged and shaft-end models.
 Shaft-end models may be floated or foot-mounted and work well in many applications.
 For high axial loads, flanged torquemeters are preferred.
 A second advantage of flanged models is that they take less space (but must be installed floating).

 The main use of a DC motor torque meter is measuring torque produced by electric, pneumatic and hydraulic motors.
 These motors are used in process equipment such as mixers, emulsifiers and extruders.
 They are also seen in winding equipment, rolling mills, conveyors and grinders.
 Torque measurement yields information on processing conditions and indicates when maintenance is due.
 Thus, a DC motor torque sensor can help protect against breakdowns and unplanned downtime.

 Our non-contact DC-operated torquemeters are produced with 200%, 400% and 1,000% overload ratings.
 (Smaller models employ a titanium shaft rather than the 15-5PH stainless or larger models.)

 Maximum torque for the analog torque meter is 4,000,000 lbf-in.
 Peak speed is 15,000 rpm with High Speed models operating up to 25,000 rpm.

 Torque Measurement Specialists

 We've built robust, high-precision torque measurement systems, including DC analog rotary torque transducers, since 1960.
 Our DC motor torquemeters perform reliably in the toughest environments and offer an unmatched combination of performance and price.
 Installation is straightforward and, should after-sales support be needed, our service is second-to-none.
-When you need a DC motor torque transducer, ask for S. Himmelstein and Company.
+When you need a DC motor torque transducer, contact S. Himmelstein and Company.